 Just a tad of disappointment hit me in the gut, just under the lungs.
 That feeling vanished when I noticed a purse sitting under the front window though, on a chair near an outdoor table.
 Naturally, I went through it.

 It was pretty much empty.
-There was a wallet slipped into a side pocket, however.
+There was a wallet slipped into a side pocket, however."Mila Brown", an address and 26 dollars.

 Being a chivalrous guy, and loving the name Mila, I searched for where this address was.